Making a Difference

 From gathering the necessary information and documents needed to complete their applications to meeting individually with prospective citizens and assisting them as they prepare for their exam and interview, the program gently guides its participants through a seemingly overwhelming process ensuring that they stay the course and attain their citizenship status.

 Wednesday 9:00 to 11:00 AM (in person classes with a small number of students)

-We offer one Level 1 and two Level 2 ESOL classes.
+We offer two Level 1 and two Level 2 ESOL classes, as well as Workplace English classes.
 For the September 14 to December 3 term classes will either be online or in person with a small number of students.
 Instructors work with the entire class, as well as identify individual needs of students.